 What surprised John the most was how the treatment plan positively affected his overall stress, anxiety and PTSD.
 Who knew getting an adjustment from a chiropractor a few times a month or a massage once a month could improve his concentration, mood, and handling stressful situations - the practitioners took the time to also include simple yet effective protocols to do at home and work, like breathing techniques and some rather simple lifestyle adjustments.

 Did you know most of us don’t breathe properly due to the diaphragm being locked from a tight back?
 John didn’t, but now he does a quick five minute breathing and mindfulness practice first thing in the morning to get his day started right.

 His sleep patterns also started to improve, he was able to take a calmer approach to situations, and felt overall less stressful, both mentally and physically.

 He asked his massage therapist and chiropractic doctor about this correlation:

 For massage, touch can have a healing effect for many people.
 Also, many emotional and mental stresses can, overtime, show up in the physical body if the underlying issue is not dealt with.
 This stress shows up in how we carry ourselves during movement and our day to day posture.
 Massage helps to increase circulation and move ‘stuck’ trauma.

 For chiropractic, adjustments allow the nervous system to work optimally which has a ripple effect in the body allowing better communication from the brain (a.k.a. "the motherboard") to the other areas and functions of the body with more ease.

-Overall, John is not only happy with his physical improvements, he has also benefited greatly from the emotional and mental benefits - something far more important he realizes now than before.
+Overall, besides John’s physical improvements, he has also realized significant emotional and mental benefits - which he realizes now are far more important than he had first considered.

 *Names have been changed to protect the identity of our patients and clients.